SatanikRay91/CSC-520-Artificial-Intelligence/README.md

 # CSC-520-Artificial-Intelligence
-Coding assignments for graduate course during Fall 2018
+Coding assignment for graduate course during Fall 2018

 This question concerns route-finding, with comparison of several search algorithms.
 This time, we're in the U.S. Here's jpg of the map below.